 Can I get samples of different Kona coffee grades before ordering?

 Yes.
 Kona Volcano Farm provides green bean samples to roasters evaluating grades before committing to a lot.
-Contact Hector at sales@konavolcano.com or 808-315-9021.
+Contact us at sales@konavolcanofarm.com or 808-315-9021.

 All Grades Available Farm-Direct